 "When software fails to validate input properly, an attacker is able to craft the input in a form that is not expected by the rest of the application.
 This will lead to parts of the system receiving unintended input, which may result in altered control flow, arbitrary control of a resource, or arbitrary code execution."

 The Security Dataflow feature enables users to detect improper user input validation in the application's source code, which can lead to the following security vulnerabilities:

 - XPath Injection (CWE-91)

 - Sensitive Cookie in HTTPS Session Without 'Secure' Attribute (CWE-614)

 - Use of hard-coded credential (java, C#, VB.Net languages) (CWE-798)

-Once the source code analysis is complete, intermediate results can be viewed in the AIP Console, full results (i.e. the security vulnerabilities) can be viewed in the CAST Engineering Dashboard as standard rules.
+Once the source code analysis is complete, intermediate results can be viewed in Console, full results (i.e. the security vulnerabilities) can be viewed in the CAST Engineering Dashboard as standard rules.
 As dataflow-based rules, the flow of the user input can be tracked in the CAST Engineering Dashboard with bookmarked source code.